As a copywriter, you come into contact with vast amounts of sensitive and confidential information from each client.

-If they didn't provide a third-party writer with the 'whole picture' of information, then the resulting material presented back to them would probably be full of large holes and half-truths, not to mention the fact that, if they decided to use this material, it would appear as if the organisation didn't even know itself.
+If they don't provide a freelance copywriter with the 'whole picture' of information, then the resulting material that is created would probably not be very accurate and appear as if the organisation doesn't quite know itself.

 How Can Melotti Media Copywriting Help You With Your Content?